thBoo39/hot-carrier-solar-cell-particle-energy-balance-solver/README.md

 ## Speeding up

 3 pyx files and setup.py file are ready for Cython.
+It will cut the process time in half.

-If someone can speed up scipy.integrate.quad, it will be great. scipy.LowLevelCallable seems to be the way to go but I can't figure it out how to use it.
+If anyone can figure out use of scipy.LowLevelCallable to speed up scipy.integrate.quad, it will be great.

-Other than that, solver can be improved by using differential method so that it can skip lots of computation along flat IV curve, for example.
+Solver can be improved.
+For example, considering differential in each points, it can skip lots of computation along flat IV curve.

 ## Prerequisites

 Confirmed working with Python 3.7

-Numpy, Scipy and MatPlotLib are required.
+It also require:

+* Numpy
+* Scipy
+* MatPlotLib.

 ## Installing